DavidBien23/Projects/README.md

 second was to create our own linear model.
 We were given data from Boston crime statistics from the Intro to Stat Learning (ISLR2) library.
 We used forward selection and a transformation of the dependent variable to grow our model to just 4 of the 12 variables.</p>

+### R-Assignment 5

+<p>For my Statistical Inference class, we learned in depth statistical analysis including most
+likely estimators and Neaman-Pearson which this document analyzes.
+Along with the code is a formal write-up of the assignment with explaniations and graphs included.
+The goal of this assignment was to find a significant test statistic and calculate the likelihood that the p value is significant.
+To properly test our test statistic, we need many iterations of samples which requires heavy computation.</p>
+###